Create a wind-smart route.

 Adjusts route to maximize tailwind, adds extra rest waypoint

-Before rides, I always wondered where the headwind would hit.
-So I built a tool to find out.
+Before rides, I wondered where the headwind would hit — and who from my crew was riding when.
+So I built a tool for both.

 My name is Yevhen Peshynskyi.